SkittlePox/skittlepox.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Ben, a final-year PhD candidate in Computer Science at Brown University advised by [George Konidaris](https://cs.brown.edu/~gdk/) and an incoming visiting researcher at MIT's [Comptuational Cognitive Science lab](https://cocosci.mit.edu/).
+I'm Ben, a final-year PhD candidate in Computer Science at Brown University advised by [George Konidaris](https://cs.brown.edu/~gdk/) and a Visiting Scholar at MIT's [Comptuational Cognitive Science lab](https://cocosci.mit.edu/).
 My research focuses on how language and, more generally, _sign systems_ emerge and acquire meaning.
 My early work grounded language by mapping it to formal structures in decision-making ([RLang](http://rlang.ai/master/)); my current work argues that meaning should not be stipulated at all – that we should instead create the conditions for it to _emerge_ on its own.
 I draw inspiration from linguistics, cognitive science, philosophy of mind/language, and semiotics.

 I'm a recipient of the [NSF Graduate Research Fellowship](https://cs.brown.edu/news/2022/05/20/five-brown-cs-students-and-alums-receive-nsf-graduate-research-fellowships/) and Brown's [Morgan Edwards](https://en.wikipedia.org/wiki/Morgan_Edwards) Fellowship.
 I was the lead organizer for the [Brown Robotics Talk Series](https://yzylmc.github.io/brown-lab-talks/), and a founding member of the [Brown AI Safety Team](https://www.baist.ai/).